Native American gaming: Minnesota

-New York gaming
+New York

 In March 1994 the Mohawk people created a joint venture with Alpha Hospitality to develop and operate a gaming facility on tribal lands.
 In January 1996 they entered into a memorandum with Robert A. Berman's Catskill Development, L.L.C. regarding the development and management of a casino adjacent to the Monticello Raceway.
 The project received approval from the National Indian Gaming Commission.

 In 1999, however, the Mohawk tribe signed an agreement to build the casino with Park Place Entertainment instead.
 The Akwesasne Mohawk Casino (AMC) was inaugurated that same year in Hogansburg, New York.
 The facility comprises 140,000 square feet of casino floor space that includes over 1,800 slot machines and 30 table games, as well as a luxury hotel, spas, restaurants, and a number of entertainment venues.
 The casino is managed by the Mohawk Nation.